azadbolour/boardgame/web-ui/NOTES.md

+- Always use arrow functions when passing a component method to an inner render handler.
+Otherwise, this will be undefined when the "method" executes.

 - Use pre tags for spaces and just add spaces.
 Do not use &nbsp; it gets turned into circumflex A in unpredictable ways when using srevant and react.